Jemtaly/CSIEPLabs/README.md

     - [x] Project: Find a 64-byte message under some $k$ fulfilling that their hash value is symmetrical

 - Real world zk
-    - [ ] Project: Write a circuit to prove that your CET6 grade is larger than 425. a.
+    - [x] Project: Write a circuit to prove that your CET6 grade is larger than 425.

+      * a.
 Your grade info is like (cn_id, grade, year, sig_by_moe).
-These grades are published as commitments onchain by MoE. b.
+These grades are published as commitments onchain by MoE.
+      * b.
 When you got an interview from an employer, you can prove to them that you have passed the exam without letting them know the exact grade.

-The commitment scheme used by MoE is SHA256-based. a. commit = SHA256(cn_id, grade, year, sig_by_moe, r)
+    - [ ] Project: The commitment scheme used by MoE is SHA256-based. a. commit = SHA256(cn_id, grade, year, sig_by_moe, r)